AxisPhilly/app-template/README.md

 To lint, concatenate, and minify JS files, bake-out the EJS templates into HTML, and compile SASS to CSS for production, run:

     $ grunt build

+The only manual step is to make sure any data needed for the app is placed in `www\data`.
+Ideally, output from any data processing scripts should save output here.

 The grunt commands can also be run independently: